Maxim-Mazurok/google-api-typings-generator/gapi.client.workspaceevents-v1/readme.md

 Reactivates a suspended Google Workspace subscription.
 This method resets your subscription's `State` field to `ACTIVE`.
 Before you use this method, you must fix the error that suspended the subscription.
 This method will ignore or reject any subscription that isn't currently in a suspended state.
 To learn how to use this method, see [Reactivate a Google Workspace subscription](https://developers.google.com/workspace/events/guides/reactivate-subscription).
 For a subscription on a [Chat target resource](https://developers.google.com/workspace/events/guides/events-chat), you can reactivate a subscription as: - A Chat app by specifying an authorization scope that begins with `chat.app` andgetting one-time administrator approval ([Developer Preview](https://developers.google.com/workspace/preview)).
 To learn more, see [Authorize as a Chat app with administrator approval](https://developers.google.com/workspace/chat/authenticate-authorize-chat-app). - A user by specifying an authorization scope that doesn't include `app` in its name.
 To learn more, see [Authorize as a Chat user](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user).
 */
 await gapi.client.workspaceevents.subscriptions.reactivate({name: 'name'});

+/*
+Cancel a task from the agent.
+If supported one should expect no more task updates for the task.
+*/
+await gapi.client.workspaceevents.tasks.cancel({name: 'name'});

+/*
+Get the current state of a task from the agent.
+*/
+await gapi.client.workspaceevents.tasks.get({name: 'name'});

+/*
+TaskSubscription is a streaming call that will return a stream of task update events.
+This attaches the stream to an existing in process task.
+If the task is complete the stream will return the completed task (like GetTask) and close the stream.
+*/
+await gapi.client.workspaceevents.tasks.subscribe({name: 'name'});

+/*
+GetAgentCard returns the agent card for the agent.
+*/
+await gapi.client.workspaceevents.getCard({});
 ```

 For provenance information see [Provenance section on NPM](https://www.npmjs.com/package/@maxim_mazurok/gapi.client.workspaceevents-v1#Provenance:~:text=none-,Provenance,-Built%20and%20signed)